- Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

 - Check the mask for damage; if damaged, discard.

 - Determine the side of the mask.
-For disposable face masks, the colored side is usually the front (i.e., side that faces out).
+For disposable face masks, the coloured side is usually the front (i.e., side that faces out).

 - Open the mask fully to cover from nose to below the chin.